openstack/nova/nova/api/openstack/placement/rest_api_version_history.rst

 consumed by the consumer with the ``{consumer_uuid}``.
 The top-level dict will also now contain a ``consumer_generation`` field.

-The value of the ``consumer_generation`` field will be an unsigned integer.
+The value of the ``consumer_generation`` field is opaque and should only be used to send back to subsequent operations on the consumer's allocations.

 The ``PUT /allocations/{consumer_uuid}`` URI has been modified to now require a ``consumer_generation`` field in the request payload.
 This field is required to be ``null`` if the caller expects that there are no allocations already existing for the consumer.
-Otherwise, it should contain the integer generation that the caller understands the consumer to be at the time of the call.
+Otherwise, it should contain the generation that the caller understands the consumer to be at the time of the call.

-A ``409 Conflict`` will be returned from the ``PUT /allocations/{consumer_uuid}`` if there was a mismatch between the supplied generation and the consumer's generation as known by the server.
+A ``409 Conflict`` will be returned from ``PUT /allocations/{consumer_uuid}`` if there was a mismatch between the supplied generation and the consumer's generation as known by the server.
 Similarly, a ``409 Conflict`` will be returned if during the course of replacing the consumer's allocations another process concurrently changed the consumer's allocations.
 This allows the caller to react to the concurrent write by re-reading the consumer's allocations and re-issuing the call to replace allocations as needed.

 The ``PUT /allocations/{consumer_uuid}`` URI has also been modified to accept an empty allocations object, thereby bringing it to parity with the behaviour